sschwindt/hydro-informatics/docs/source/numerics/tm3d.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. attention::
    On newer systems (e.g., Debian 10), it is highly likely, that the local libraries are newer than the ones used for compiling *TELEMAC* in the *SALOME-HYDRO* environment.
 Thus, simulations may fail, for example when *SALOME-HYDRO* tries to communicate with the local *openmpi* libraries.
-For this reason, it is recommended to use a `TELEMAC stand -alone installation <#modular-install>`__ of *TELEMAC* for running simulations.
+For this reason, it is recommended to use a `TELEMAC stand-alone installation <#modular-install>`__ of *TELEMAC* for running simulations.

 If the new PYTEL case is not showing up in the *Object Browser*, save the project (e.g., *tetrahedral_3d.hdf*), close, and restart *SALOME-HYDRO*.
 Re-open the project *hdf* file and re-activate the HydroSolver module.

 -  In the *Object Browser*, click on *tetrahedral_steering* (highlights in blue).
 -  With the steering file highlighted, find the *Edit Pytel case for execution* button in the menu bar and click on it.
 -  Enable the PYTEL radio button
 -  In the *Object Browser*, right-click on HydroSolver and click *Refresh*.
 An *EXE* sign next to *tetrahedral steering* should show    up*.
 -  Right-click on the new *EXE tetrahedral steering* item in the *Object Browser*, then click on *Compute*

 Post-Processing with SALOME and ParaVis
 ---------------------------------------